mayorD19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-A script that searches for a file in a path last.
 3-A script to count the number of directories in a path.
 4-A script that lists environment variables.
+5-A script that lists all local variables and environment variables, and functions.